Skip to main content

 Always Be My Maybe (2019)

 There’s a lot of appeal for filmmakers as well.
 Alfonso Cuaron has said that his choice to produce Roma through Netflix was motivated by the fact that he wanted his film to be available to as wide of an audience as possible.
 Moreover, in a time where “the movie star” is having a harder time luring audiences into the cinema, a streaming film can find higher demand when attached to a favorite actor.
-Likewise, a trending Netflix title can lean credence to a given celebrity.
+Likewise, a trending Netflix title can lean credence to a given celebrity and gateway further career opportunities.

 The theory is, since viewers don’t have to pay for a specific film, they’re more agreeable to spending their time on something edgy or niche.
 This helps elevate more experimental media, which itself opens the doors for artists to do what they really want to do instead of what executives want them to want to do.
 Various filmmakers have shared personal experiences that corroborate this idea.
 Chris Williams, director of The Sea Beast, the platform’s top performing original animated film, shared his experience of deciding to move to Netflix after leaving Walt Disney Animation Studios.